martintuando/How-does-Social-Media-Prevalence-Influence-Mental-Health-Outcomes--An-Empirical-Analysis/README.md

 Twitter Usage: Proxy derived from an archive of 475 million geo-located tweets compiled by Kinder-Kurlanda et al. (2017) and mapped to counties by Fujiwara et al. (2021).

-Facebook Social Connectedness Index (SCI): Anonymized Facebook friendship networks indicating geographic density (specifically the share of a county's Facebook friends living within 500 miles, standardized to a Z-score) published by Bailey et al. (2018).
+Facebook Social Connectedness Index (SCI): Anonymized Facebook friendship networks indicating geographic density (specifically the share of a county's Facebook friends living within 500 miles, standardized to a Z-score) published by jia and Benson (2021).

 County-Level Covariates: